wvulibraries/engineAPI/designSpecs/databaseObject.md

 *these methods must be implemented on the child (driver) object*

+#### getPDO()

+Returns the underlying PDO object so that created dbStatements can access it and for any really advanced/custom developer logic

 #### query(sql [,params])

 Returns a dbStatement object for fine-grained prepared statement operations.
 Internally calls exec()